fukaraca/worth2watch/README.md

 git clone https://github.com/fukaraca/worth2watch.git
 ```

-TLDR;

 - Insert API key to env file
-- If you will use provided docker-compose file, follow instructions. (if you have a solution with the issue, any kind of feedback or PR is accepted gratefully)
+- If you will use provided docker-compose file, after started Docker daemon, run `docker-compose up -d` .

-In order to initialize the application, PostgreSQL and Redis must be running with required environment values. (see config/config.env)
-You can use your Psql and Redis, also if you want, you can use given Dockerized version.

-Note: If you will use provided docker-compose file, on "docker-compose up" step, at first Psql will not be accepting request due to user previlige-and persistent volume permissions conflict.
-To handle it following post can help.
-[Stackoverflow](https://stackoverflow.com/a/71827179/12664011)

-Now, Psql and Redis running, we must create a database as per in config.env .
-Application doesn't create database,
-so we must create it beforehand.
-Also API key that was provided by [TMDB](https://www.themoviedb.org) must be inserted to config.env file.
+Now, Psql and Redis running.
+In order to fetch movie data from TMDB API, you need a valid API key which's provided by [TMDB](https://www.themoviedb.org).
+You can insert that code into config.env file.

 And we can start: